Thad F. Brown: Police career

 Brown was a member of the sixth ever police academy class for the Los Angeles Police Department, which was held at the 77th Street Police Station.
 After graduating from the police academy, he became a beat officer, patrolling on foot and worked on directing traffic in the area at 10th Street (now Olympic Boulevard) and Figueroa Street.
 Brown received his first commendation by a member of the Los Angeles Harbor Commission wrote the then Chief James E. Davis about his excellent work at the intersection.
 In 1928, his station was moved to Watts, where he would later join the Watts Chamber of Commerce.

 After six years in Watts, Brown became part of the homicide squad and by 1937 became a sergeant.
 Promotions were quick to follow, reaching lieutenant in 1940 and the captain of detectives in 1943.
 He reached the deputy chief level on February 15, 1946, taking charge of the patrol bureau at the Los Angeles Police Department, and in 1949 took over the detective bureau.

 One of the closest colleagues to Chief William H. Parker, Brown was named as Parker's replacement when the latter suffered a heart attack on July 17, 1966, resulting in his death.
-Brown noted that he would take the job only a temporary basis until a new chief was picked, noting that he did not want the job as chief permanently.
+Brown noted that he would take the job on only a temporary basis until a new chief was picked, noting that he did not want the job as chief permanently.
 While waiting for a new chief to be appointed in January 1967, Brown noted that he wanted more time for himself, compared to the requirements of being the Acting Police Chief.
 Brown hinted to the press that he would soon retire after over four decades at the Los Angeles Police Department.
 On February 2, 1967, the department approved Thomas Reddin to become the new police chief on February 18, replacing Brown.
 Reddin stated that Brown, who announced he would remain with the department, would be offered a job as an administrative aide if he wanted it.

 Brown received the Distinguished Service Award from the Los Angeles Board of Public Works at Los Angeles City Hall on March 13, 1967.
 Brown, back in his position as Chief of Detectives, announced his retirement on December 6, 1967, to be effective in January 1968, deciding to spend more time with his family.